 Deferred tax assets are recognised in the balance sheet to the extent it is more likely than not that the tax assets will be utilised.
-The enacted tax rate at the end of the reporting period and undiscounted amounts are used.
-Deferred tax assets arising from tax losses are recognised when there is convincing evidence of recoverability.
-Deferred tax assets and liabilities items are offset if there is a legally enforceable right to offset current tax liabilities and assets.
+The enacted tax rate at the end of the reporting period Social security contributions payable in connection with an and undiscounted amounts are used.
+Deferred tax assets option grant are considered an integral part of the grant itself arising from tax losses are recognised when there is convincing and the charges are treated as cash-settled transactions. evidence of recoverability.
+Deferred tax assets and liabilities items are offset if there is a legally enforceable right to offset Provisions current tax liabilities and assets.
+A provision is recognised when a present obligation exists and